jhap1982/giveituruguay/1999/1999-05-30 - Tweeter Center (WBCN River Rave), Mansfield, MA, USA/README.md

 ## Setlist

-Religion II part of
+1. Religion II part of
-Suck My Kiss
+2. Suck My Kiss
-Scar Tissue
+3. Scar Tissue
-Give It Away
+4. Give It Away
-Soul to Squeeze
+5. Soul to Squeeze
-I Like Dirt
+6. I Like Dirt
-If You Have to Ask
+7. If You Have to Ask
-Hardcore Jollies tease
+8. Hardcore Jollies tease
-My Lovely Man
+9. My Lovely Man
-Blood Sugar Sex Magik
+10. Blood Sugar Sex Magik
-Parallel Universe
+11. Parallel Universe
-Under the Bridge
+12. Under the Bridge
-Me and My Friends
+13. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-The Power of Equality
+14. The Power of Equality

 ## Notes